Vortriz/awesome-niri/README.md

 - [niriswitcher](https://github.com/isaksamsten/niriswitcher) - An application switcher for niri, with support for workspaces and automatic dark mode.
 - [Nirius](https://sr.ht/~tsdh/nirius) - Utility commands for the niri.
 - [nsticky](https://github.com/lonerOrz/nsticky) - A utility to make windows visible across all workspaces in niri.
-- [system76-scheduler-niri](https://github.com/Kirottu/system76-scheduler-niri) - Niri integration for system76-scheduler.
+- [system76-scheduler-niri](https://github.com/Kirottu/system76-scheduler-niri) - A simple daemon to update the foreground process of [system76-scheduler](https://github.com/pop-os/system76-scheduler) based on the focused window in niri.
 - [vim-niri-nav](https://github.com/andergrim/vim-niri-nav) - Seamless navigation between niri windows and (neo)vim splits with the same key bindings.

 ## Bars and Widgets